ZZKer/YHtWtG-Randomizer/README.md

    https://www.python.org/downloads/
  -  You Have to Win the Game example map: http://www.piratehearts.com/files/YHtWtG_Campaign.zip
+ -  You Have to Win the Game on Steam (available for free)

 Install:
  -  Make sure Python is installed
+ -  Make sure You Have to Win the Game is installed and played at least once (to initialize folders)
  -  Unzip YHtWtG_Campaign.zip into C:\Users\[your user name]\Documents\my games\You Have to Win the Game\Maps
- -  Place RandomizeYHTWTGv1_1.py and randomBase.map into the same folder
+ -  Place RandomizeYHTWTGv1_1.py and randomBase.map into the same folder as above
  -  That's it! :D

 To Run: